QuantumSoundings/QuantumSoundings.github.io/_posts/2018-5-6-Final-Entry.md

 Probably working as a team to get things done.

 ### What's the most significant thing you learned?
 I learned to better work as a team.
 It is such an immensiely important skill that I'm glad I got the chance to work on it.
-Aside from that I became really comfortable writing python this semester s
+Aside from that I became really comfortable writing python this semester so that's nice.

 ### How many hours a week did you spend coding for this class?
 It really varied week by week, but if I had to take a guess it would be between 2-5 most weeks and up to 10 the week a project was due.